txt/mase/transfer.md

 __Details__:

-  * KS test is a non-parameteric two sample test that can be applicable when we are not sure abou the normality of two samples.
+  * KS test is a non-parameteric two sample test that can be applicable when we are not sure about the normality of two samples.
 In defect prediction data sets, some features have exponential distribution and others are unkown. using KS test, we can find the best matched source-target attributes.
   * For each target data set, we compare all the source data sets except for itself and the source data set with the highest score will be selected as the training data for this testing data.